DessertWarrior/NetAnime/readMe.md

 ## Improvements

-- Given the 2-day timeframe of the project, there were limitations on the features that could be implemented.
+- Given the 2-day timeframe of the project, there were limitations on the features that could be implemented by my own.
 There is room for improvement in terms of functionality and UI/UX design.
 - The collapse transition for the category section could be smoother.
 This is because the application uses Bootstrap, which relies on default CSS styles.
 The login function has not yet been implemented.
 In the future, it would be necessary to use cookies to store user account information.
 - An authorization feature could be added, where if a user enters an admin account, they would be granted permission to make changes and send them to the server.
 If a user is not an admin, they would be redirected to the register form.
 All features would still be available, but changes would not be able to modify the database.
 Instead, modifications would be stored in a JSON file.
 Once the user logs in, these changes would be reflected only to the specific user.